My Spouse Doesn't Want to Adopt

-Adoption is Holy, hard work.
+Adoption is holy, hard work.
 You can’t force your spouse into it.
-If you do, you will be left standing on a pile of guilt on the other side.
+If you do, you will be left standing on a pile of guilt and trauma on the other side.

 The other side of adoption, when the paperwork is processed and your child is home, is a family crisis.
 It is a crisis of bonding, attaching, and adjusting for the entire family and you will be eternally grateful that you and your spouse are on the same page.

-Scott and I felt the call to adopt at the same time.
-It felt like we were a team the entire adoption process, and after we came home, the teamwork continued.
+Scott and I felt the call to initially adopt at the same time.
+It felt like we were a team the entire adoption process, and after we came home with our daughter, the teamwork continued.
 If there was any guilt that I felt, it was more centered on turning all of our kids’ lives upside down, but that’s for another blog post.

-Sometimes Scott or I will mention adopting again, but it’s usually followed by a quick “nope” from the other person.
+For our second adoption, Scott and I went from nope, to maybe, to let's do it together.
 We learned so much as a couple through our first adoption.
 If we’re not on the same page, we don’t move.